maradney/cat-assignment/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://poser.pugx.org/laravel/framework/license.svg" alt="License"></a>
 </p>

+## Instructions
+- Clone master branch
+- Use php 7.4 to avoid any unexpected errors
+- Use mysql
+- Make sure you add your .env file
+- Install composer
+- Migrate and run seeder
+- Access api documentation on `/api/documentation`
+- Admin user is: allMight@app.com, password: 123456
+- Access dashboard on `/control-panel`

+## Notes
+Project focus is speed and showing off (not security, UX, UI ..etc) but I tried my best anyway.
+I didn't have the time to implement all features and went overboard with some just for fun.
+I used a mix between server side rendering and vue-components to save time and also flex my skills.
+I had an issue with pusher, Laravel Echo wasn't listening to broadcast events so I dropped it.
+Feel free to contact me to discuss or ask about anything.
+I'd really appreciate feedback.

 ## About Laravel

 Laravel is a web application framework with expressive, elegant syntax.
 We believe development must be an enjoyable and creative experience to be truly fulfilling.
 Laravel takes the pain out of development by easing common tasks used in many web projects, such as: